psitem/edgerouter-backup/README.md

 ### Alternatives

-If you have lots of EdgeRouters, [RANCID](http://www.shrubbery.net/rancid/) or [Oxidized](https://github.com/ytti/oxidized) might be better suited for you.
-I only have a few and didn't want the overhead of maintaining a whole other system just to back up my configurations.
+If you have many EdgeRouters, a proper network configuration management system such as [RANCID](http://www.shrubbery.net/rancid/) or [Oxidized](https://github.com/ytti/oxidized) may be more appropriate.